begin-thread/elk-howto/threatintel.md

 The dataset "event.dataset: ti_*" does not match the filebeat one
 ```

-## Now we have a rule that match
+## IOC - Now we have a rule that match

-> For this rule : Threat Intel Filebeat Module (v8.x) Indicator Match
+> IOC - For this rule : Threat Intel Filebeat Module (v8.x) Indicator Match

-## Look at the rule, all the fields are matching (the one from the windows event, and the one from the IOC feed)
+## IOC - Look at the rule, all the fields are matching (the one from the windows event, and the one from the IOC feed)
 ```
 (destination.ip MATCHES threat.indicator.ip)
 threat.indicator.ip: * -> come from abuse.ch, not alienvault
 ```

-## Test one IOC
+## IOC - Test one IOC
 Use Powershell to simulate a c2 connection (for fun)

 > x.x.x.x = pick one from alienvault, but be careful...